 Jean-Michel Gathy designed most of Aman's defining resorts from Amanpuri onwards and this is the one he built to prove the brand could work inside a 1921 Warren & Wetmore building without flinching.
 The palette is muted, the materials are stone and dark timber and pale plaster, every suite has a working fireplace and a deep Japanese soaking tub.
 Midtown disappears the moment the lift doors open.

 The Aman Spa covers 25,000 square feet across three floors and centres on a 65-foot indoor pool ringed by fire pits and daybeds.
 Ten treatment rooms, a Russian banya, and two private Spa Houses for couples.
-Acupuncture runs around $500, cryotherapy $80, treatments start at $380.
+Treatments are priced like the rooms.
 The pool alone looks unlike anything else in Manhattan and it is the reason some guests book without ever leaving the building.

 Two restaurants, both wrapped by a Garden Terrace that dines year-round over Fifth Avenue.
 Arva plates Southern Italian classics in a warm timbered room, Nama runs washoku Japanese cooking with an intimate omakase counter.
 A la carte breakfast at Arva is included in the room rate, which sounds small until you remember you are eating it on a private garden above 57th Street.

 The Michelin Keys Guide only awards three keys to four hotels in New York and Aman New York is one of them.
-Rates start around $1,950 and climb past $5,500, which tells you everything about who the property is really for and why a single cancellation at the right moment can feel like a lottery win.
+Rates open deep in the four figures and climb steeply from there, which tells you everything about who the property is really for and why a single cancellation at the right moment can feel like a lottery win.

 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.